hogbergmarkus/pythonic-hangman/README.md

   If they choose Y, the game will restart from the beginning.

   If they choose N, a goodbye message is printed and the game will stop running.

+  This is especially useful to players who want an easy way to play multiple times.

 ![End of game](documentation/images/end_of_game.png)